Configure reusable project templates with milestones, tasks, outcomes, and form inputs.

 Select the scope

-The project types list is a table showing Project, Milestones, Owner kind, Active projects, and Kanban for each template.
-The Owner kind column shows whether projects of that type attach to a household, contact, or business.
-When viewing a book scope that also contains company-wide templates, an Owner column shows whether each template is owned by the book or shared from the Company scope.
+The project types list is a table showing Project, Owner, Milestones, Owner kind, Active projects, and Kanban for each template.
+The Owner column shows whether the template belongs to the company or a book.
+The Owner kind column shows whether its projects attach to a household, contact, or business.

-Click New project type at the top right of the project types table to open the Projects library window.
-From here you can build a project type yourself or install a ready-made one.
+Click New project type at the top right of the project types table to choose its owner and open the Projects library.
+From there, build a project type yourself or install a ready-made one.

 1